Afiladoo/Afiladoo/README.md

 - 👋 Hi, I’m @Afiladoo
-- 👀 I’m interested in React, NextJS and TypeScript
+- 👀 I’m interested in React, Remix and TypeScript
 - 🌱 I’m currently learning React
 - 📫 How to reach me ...